madebyraygun/pssst/README.md

 ### Extremly important note

 The `generate-totp` endpoint is only available when the app is in "dev" mode.
 It is extremely important that you **only** run the publicly accessible site in "production" mode.
-Running a publicly accessible site in "dev" mode can expose your TOTP authentication credentials and therefore your secrets to the public.
+Running a publicly accessible site in "dev" mode can expose your TOTP authentication credentials.
 If you make this mistake, be sure to regenerate your `TOTP_SECRET` key and update your authenticator.
 ___

 Create a new secret using the form at the main URL of your application.
 The secret contents will be saved as a JSON file in the `data` folder, and the contents of the message will be encrypted wi a "key" that is included in the retrieve URL.
 The server administrator cannot view the contents of the secret without that key.